fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ![Mixpanel Source Report After Dynamic UTMs with-shadow](blog-dynamic-utm-mixpanel-sources-after.png "Mixpanel Source Report After Dynamic UTMs")

+Boom!
+We now have a single report in Mixpanel that see all of the source traffic when in reality 90% of the inbound traffic never actually had the utm_source set.

 ## Before You Go

 If you find this article and code helpful, feel free to modify the code further and let me know what improvements you have made.
-Mention me on [Twitter](https://twitter.com/chrismore) or ping me on [GitHub](github.com/chrismore) with questions or to share your code changes.
-Follow [@fusebitio](https://twitter.com/fusebitio) on Twitter for additional developer and growth content.
+You can find me on [Twitter](https://twitter.com/chrismore) or [GitHub](github.com/chrismore) and feel free to reach out with questions.
+Follow [@fusebitio](https://twitter.com/fusebitio) on Twitter for more great developer and growth content.

 Finally, if you are building a product that will be integrated to other tools like Slack, GitHub, or Salesforce, check out [Fusebit](https://fusebit.io/) for low-code integration solutions.
+It is all free to try and made for developers.